sandymc97/event-ease/README.md

 ## Read Me

-## EventEase Planner is a simple and easy-to-use planner application that helps you keep track of your weekly tasks for work and personal use.
+## EventEase Planner is a simple and easy-to-use full CRUD planner application that helps you keep track of your weekly tasks for work and personal use.
 You can view your tasks for the week, add/delete/update tasks under specific categories for a selected day, and add additional details to each task.

 ### Features:
 <br></br>